 One of our Australian subsidiaries is a party to an interest rate swap agreement to fix the interest rate on the variable rate non-recourse debt to 9.7%.
 We have determined the swap, which has a notional amount of \$50.9 million, payment and expiration dates, and call provisions that coincide with the terms of the non-recourse debt, to be an effective cash flow hedge.
-Accordingly, we record the change in the value of the interest rate swap in accumulated other comprehensive income, net of applicable income taxes, respectively, and is recorded as a component of other liabilities in the accompanying consolidated balance sheets.
+Accordingly, we record the change in the value of the interest rate swap in accumulated other comprehensive income, net of applicable income taxes. respectively, and is recorded as a component of other liabilities in the accompanying consolidated balance sheets.
 There was no material ineffectiveness of this interest rate swap for the periods presented.
 We do not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses associated with this swap currently reported in accumulated other comprehensive income (loss).
-Refer to Note 10-Derivative Financial Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K for further information.
+Refer to Note 8-Derivative Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information.

 In September 2014, one of our Australian subsidiaries entered into interest rate swap agreements to fix the interest rate on its variable rate non-recourse debt related to a prison project in Ravenhall, a locality near Melbourne, Australia to 3.3% during the design and construction phase and 4.2% during the project's operating phase.
-Refer to Note 8-Contract Receivable and Note 10-Derivative Financial Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K for further information.
-The swaps' notional amounts coincide with construction draw fixed commitments throughout the project.
-At December 31, 2015, the swaps had a notional value of approximately AUD 267.8 million, or \$195.5 million, based on exchange rates at December 31, 2015, related to the outstanding draws for the design and construction phase and approximately AUD 466.3 million, or \$340.4 million, based on exchange rates at December 31, 2015, related to future construction draws.
-The total fair value of the swap liability as of December 31, 2015 was \$20.7 million and is recorded as a component of Other Non-Current liabilities within the accompanying consolidated balance sheet.
-We have determined that the swaps have payment, expiration dates and provisions that coincide with the terms of the non-recourse debt and the critical terms of the swap agreements and construction draw fixed commitments are the same and are therefore considered to be effective cash flow hedges.
-Accordingly, we will record the change in the fair value of the interest rate swaps in accumulated other comprehensive income, net of applicable income taxes.
+The swaps' notional amounts coincide with scheduled construction draw commitments throughout the project.
+At December 31, 2016, the swaps had a notional value of approximately AUD 716.0 million, or \$516.0 million, based on exchange rates at December 31, 2016, related to the outstanding draws for the design and construction phase and approximately AUD 466.0 million, or \$336.0 million, based on exchange rates at December 31, 2016, related to future construction draws.
+The total fair value of the swap liability as of December 31, 2016 was \$18.7 million and is recorded as a component of Other Non-Current liabilities within the accompanying consolidated balance sheet.
+Refer to Note 7-Contract Receivable and Note 8-Derivative Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information.

-Additionally, upon completion and commercial acceptance of the prison project, the Department of Justice in the State in accordance with the prison contract, will make a lump sum payment of AUD 310.0 million, or \$226.3 million, based on exchange rates at December 31, 2015, towards a portion of the outstanding balance which will be used to pay down the principal of the non-recourse debt.
+Additionally, upon completion and commercial acceptance of the prison project, the Department of Justice in the State in accordance with the prison contract, will make a lump sum payment of AUD 310.0 million, or \$224.0 million, based on exchange rates at December 31, 2016, towards a portion of the outstanding balance which will be used to pay down the principal of the non-recourse debt.
+This payment is expected to be made by the State in December 2017.
 The Company's Australian subsidiary also entered into interest rate cap agreements in September 2014 giving the Company the option to cap the interest rate on its variable non-recourse debt related to the project in the event that the completion of the prison project is delayed which could delay the State's payment.
 These instruments do not meet the requirements for hedge accounting, and therefore, changes in fair value of the interest rate caps are recorded in earnings.
-Refer to Note 10-Derivative Financial Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K for further information.
+Refer to Note 8-Derivative Instruments in the notes to our audited consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information.